Instagram Marketing

 Favorite Daughter (@favorite.daughter)

 Favorite Daughter uses Broadcast Channels to share discount codes, product links and Reels that showcase how they style Favorite Daughter clothing.
-They also offer reminders of when sales are ending, when a sale is about to begin and even livestreaming events where they style and promote new pieces.
+They also offer reminders of when sales are ending, when a sale is about to begin and even live streaming events where they style and promote new pieces.
 Sprinkled in between are behind-the-scenes photos of their outfits from founders Sara and Erin Foster, providing outfit-of-the-day inspiration for subscribers.

 Image credit: @favorite.daughter